strvcom/atlas.js/README.md

 ### Hook

 A hook is basically an event listener which can react to various application lifecycle events (ie. when the application is about to start or just before stopping).
-A hook is a great way to perform custom actions when particular things happen with the `Application` container.
+A hook is a great way to perform custom actions when particular things happen with the `Atlas` container.

 ### Action